Collaboration • Knowledge • Impact & Influence

 Thanura Ediri

 While studying for a Bachelor of Mechanical Engineering and a Bachelor of Science with a major in Astrophysics, Thanura fell into the DEI space through volunteering and fell in love with it.
-Thanura has had the chance to do some exciting work with the EDI team at Monash University, including some exciting work in the Anti-Racism and Disability and Accessibility space.
-Currently working in the DEI team at Deakin University, Thanura has the privilege to be working on some important work around Sexual Harm Prevention and LGBTQIA+ Inclusion.
+Thanura has had the chance to do some exciting work with the EDI team at Monash University, including in the anti-racism and disability and accessibility space.
+Currently working in the DEI team at Deakin University, Thanura has the privilege to be working on some important work around sexual harm prevention and LGBTQIA+ Inclusion.

 Thanura has also served as a Project Coordinator at Monash's Counselling and Psychology Services team, where they led the implementation of a workshop focused on promoting proactive mental health practices and instilling in students the skills and confidence to engage in conversations about their mental well-being.
 Currently, Thanura is a Deputy College Head at Monash Residential Services, overseeing community engagement initiatives for a residential hall accommodating 250 residents.